peter0083/opioid_overdose_analysis/README.md

 - [Jill Cates, Data Scientist/Full-Stack Web Developer](https://www.linkedin.com/in/jill-cates-44bb9147/)
 - [Peter Lin, Data Scientist/Pharmacist](https://www.linkedin.com/in/peterlinmds/)

+## Prototype Problem Statement
+*A clear statement of the problem your team has identified to address through the project.
+Use this problem statement as the basis to ideate around.
+Research and validate the problem to test if it is an issue, or if others are already addressing in.
+You may need to pivit your problem statement, and ideas around approach depending on what you discover about the issue and resources available.*

+*This will help focus your approach to addressing the challenge.*

 ### Data sources:
 1. [accidental drug related death USA from data.gov](https://catalog.data.gov/dataset/accidental-drug-related-deaths-january-2012-sept-2015/resource/44580a89-a260-4844-8ead-35736f395389)
 - Size ~ 8100 cases